Dear Prospective Students for the AI and Law Summer School,

 Meanwhile, we hope that you and those close to you stay well.

-Kevin Ashley, Giovanni Sartor on behalf of other professors in the AI and Law Summer School.
+Kevin Ashley, Henry Prakken, and Giovanni Sartor on behalf of other professors in the AI and Law Summer School.

-Kevin Ashley, Giuseppe Contissa, Arthur Dyevre, Matthias Grabmair, Guido Governatori, Francesca Lagioia, Marco Lippi, Juliano Maranhao, Monica Palmirani, Henry Prakken, Amedeo Santosuosso, Giovanni Sartor, Adam Wyner
+Kevin Ashley, Giuseppe Contissa, Arthur Dyevre, Matthias Grabmair, Guido Governatori, Robert Kowalski, Francesca Lagioia, Marco Lippi, Juliano Maranhao, Monica Palmirani, Henry Prakken, Amedeo Santosuosso, Giovanni Sartor, Adam Wyner

-- Modelling legal argument, case-based reasoning, evidential reasoning
+- Modeling legal argument, case-based reasoning, evidential reasoning

 - Machine learning and legal analytics